kjappelbaum/pyepal/docs/getting_started.rst

 Installation
 ---------------

-You can install `pypal` from `PyPi` using
+You can install PyPAL from `PyPi` using

 .. code-block:: python

     pip install pypal

-We recommend that you install `pypal` in a dedicated `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_ or `conda environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.
+We recommend that you install PyPAL in a dedicated `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_ or `conda environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.

 If you want to use the latest version from GitHub, you can install it using